Cults of Terror: Reception

 Ron Pehr reviewed Cults of Terror in The Space Gamer No. 42.
 Pehr commented that "if you play RuneQuest, or even if you just want to see what an excellent game aid can be, you'll buy Cults of Terror."

+Patrick Amory reviewed Cults of Terror for Different Worlds magazine and stated that "I advise you that you do not waste money on Cults of Terror: it is not being used at half its potential if only for NPCs.
+However, if you plan to use it like any cult book, I give it my heartiest recommendation.
+Cults of Terror is one of the most thought-provoking, well-written and imaginatively-designed sourcebooks on the market."

 Oliver Dickinson reviewed Cults of Terror for White Dwarf #34, giving it an overall rating of 6 out of 10, and stated that "For GMs who set their campaigns in Glorantha and use the RuneQuest religious structures and cosmology, and for all those who wish to know more of this fascinating world, this book is essential reading."